SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

     the sequencing library, thus the barcodes would have needed truncating from the reads along with any poor scoring bases.<br /><br />The ends of the reads were not truncated as the quality falls inside a reasonable threshold.</p>

-[^6]: Which actually wouldn't be that much of a surprise.

 [^7]: Or small, depending on whether you've adjusted your world view yet.